xswzaqnjimko/yet_another_task_calendar/README.md

 ## Acknowledgments

 Thanks to the creators of Apple Calendar, iHour, Excel and Google Sheets, gogh, and other existing time/task management tools for inspiration.

 Thanks Claude Opus 4.5 & GPT 5.2 Thinking.

-THanks my friends who supported and enjoyed this.
+Thanks my friends who supported and enjoyed this.